dakadabra/nyt_mini/README.md

 **Some future ideas:**
 - Make a website so people can see and filter results
-- Make the plot mroe user-friendly# email_been_opened
+- Make the plot more user-friendly